gemlarin/navShrink/README.md

-# Bootstrap 4 will be supported in the next release.
-This version can be used for Bootstrap 4 as-is with basic modifications to your class naming.
+# NOTE: Bootstrap 4 will be fully supported in the next release.
+The current version can be used for Bootstrap 4 with basic modifications to your class naming.

 ### coming in v.2
 - Proper Bootstrap 4 support